yszhou2016/Cas13/README.md

-# This project is about mining Cas13 proteins from metagenomic data and RNA offtarget detection of Cas13/Cas13-ADAR2dd.
+# This project is about mining Cas13 proteins from metagenomic data and RNA off-target detection of Cas13/Cas13-ADAR2dd.